devlyresh/Habbo-Bot/README.md

 To log in, the bot needs your session cookies.
 1. Login to Habbo on your browser.
 2. Press `F12` (Dev Tools) -> **Network**.
-3. Refresh the page.
+3. Click PLAY button.
 Filter for `clientnative`.
 4. Click the request named `url`.
 5. Copy `session.id` and `browser_token` from **Request Headers**.

+Or you can use some extensions like Cookie Editor to grab cookies.

 Open `example.py` and paste them: